cossatot/wenchuan_topo_stress/manuscript/wench_jgr_outline.md

 	- solve for $\mu$
 	- trim results for $\mu \le 0$ and $\mu \ge 1$
 	- profit!

-## Results
-### Topographic stresses
-- Topographic stresses are large, esp. on the SW Beichuan fault
-- Stresses are opposed to fault slip for most fault segments
-- normal stresses are up to ~80 MPa

 ### Tectonic stresses
 - Magnitudes and orientations